CTheTechGuru/AWS-Rest-Api-CRUD-Project/README.md

 * Select Create resource, we will create 3 resources.
 * For the resource path choose /
-* For the reource name we will create 3 individual resources named
+* For the resource name we will create 3 individual resources named
  ```
   employee
   employees